Install on Linux¶

 kuke get realms

-Operations that bypass the daemon still need root: kuke init, kuke daemon reset, kuke image load (in-process by design — image commands run in-process regardless of flags), kuke doctor cgroups --probe, and any command that runs in-process (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, or any command with KUKEON_NO_DAEMON=true / an explicit --run-path).
+Operations that bypass the daemon still need root: kuke init, kuke daemon reset, kuke image load (in-process by design — image commands run in-process regardless of flags), kuke doctor cgroups --probe, and any promotable caller that runs in-process (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, or a promotable caller — get *, purge *, log, refresh, restart, start, stop, doctor cgroups — with KUKEON_NO_DAEMON=true / an explicit --run-path).
+The workload verbs (apply, create *, run, attach, delete *, kill *) route through the daemon-only client after #566/#588 and never run in-process.

 Host supervisor¶